Destaq/destaq.github.io/_pages/portfolio.md

 _A simpler, local-only version of [Lingotrack](https://www.lingotrack.com) that served as inspiration for said later iteration._

 `language-learning-dashboard` is an aesthetic, full-stack language-learning webapp that I built over a couple months in winter COVID-19 lockdown.
-As serious Chinese language-learner, I'm recently found myself not quite satisifed with the sites on the market for tracking one's foreign language progress — and so did the logical thing of building one from scratch for myself!
+As a serious Chinese language-learner, I'm recently found myself not quite satisifed with the sites on the market for tracking one's foreign language progress — and so did the logical thing of building one from scratch for myself!

 A minimal yet powerful dashboard was the result, one that offers a lightning-fast, intuitive interface for progress tracking and time logging, down to the very minute.
 Be it file uploads, PostgreSQL-powered timeline visualizations, or even a sleek dark mode, the tool has it all.
 But in the interest of brevity, I won't go into all the (many!) details here as I've put together detailed documentation [elsewhere online](https://github.com/Destaq/ll-dashboard) and written up my experiences using it for three months [on my blog](https://simonilincev.com/reflections/chinese/100-days-of-tracking/).